Hub-OS/Hub-OS/README.md

 - Custom chips and attacks (timefreeze, etc.)
 - Custom enemies and mob arrangements
 - Standard battle, liberation missions, and network PVP via lockstep (or make your own battle scenes with the state graph!)
+- Overworld
+- Navicust
-- Supports online play from custom [servers](https://github.com/ArthurCose/Scriptable-OpenNetBattle-Server).
+- Supports online play from custom [servers](https://github.com/ArthurCose/Scriptable-OpenNetBattle-Server)
+- Servers can script quests, custom battles, PVP, and more!

 # 🧑🏼‍🤝‍🧑🏼 COMMUNITY
 View the contributor list [here]().
 I could not have made it this far without these special and very talented people!

 Join the project official discord [here](https://discord.gg/yAK9MG2)

 # ⚙️ CONTROLS